shay-al/passgen/readme.md

 # passgen

-passgen is a python module for generating passwprds
+passgen is a python module for generating passwords

 ## Installation